ClaretJeanLoup/ArDu/README.md

 ```
 Now, ArDu can be loaded as any module on Pelle: `module load ardu_shared`.

 >⚠️ You'll need to run the export command line each time you connect to the cluster or launch a job via sbatch or interactive session.
-If you find this annoying, simply add the line to you home's .bashrc file.
-I also recommend throwing in an alias for the ArDu python script such as the one shown above.
 *Now go out there and hunt some duplications!*
 <br>
 <br>